 An Initial Assessment Study (IAS), conducted by the Navy, was completed at Cheatham Annex in 1984.
 This study identified twelve disposal sites and potential contamination areas.
 Four of the 12 sites were recommended for additional studies.
 Three of these sites (identified as Sites 1, 9, and 11 in the IAS) are identified as Source Areas and were used to place the Cheatham Annex facility on the NPL.
 The Cheatham Annex facility is under the command of the adjacent Naval Weapons Station Yorktown which is also an NPL site.

 Site ResponsibilityThe Cheatham Annex facility is being addressed through Federal actions.

 Threats and ContaminantsThe sampling results collected from the seven sources currently identified at the facility indicate contamination with semi-volatile organic compounds (SVOCs), explosives, and metals.
 The sources are not fully contained therefore the contaminants may be available to migrate into adjacent surface waters.
 Cheatham Annex is located in an area with recreational fisheries.
 Preliminary surface water and sediment samples were collected at Penniman Lake, Youth Pond, Cheatham Pond and Jones Pond.
 Results indicate that a release of SVOCs and metals has occurred.
 Based on these findings, catch-and-release fishing restrictions were placed on Penniman Lake and Youth Pond.
-Fish tissue samples were collected in late 2012.
-Results will be available in early 2013.
+Fish tissue samples have been collected.

 Contaminant descriptions and risk factors are available from the Agency for Toxic Substances and Disease Registry, an arm of the CDC.